 Establish an online presence

 So, how should you create this online presence?
-The method you choose ultimately depends on your target client, but social media, customized websites, and LinkedIn are good starting points to build your online customer base.
+The method you choose ultimately depends on your target client.
+Social media, customized websites, and LinkedIn are good starting points to build your online customer base.
 You can also consider using specialized sites and apps such as Fiverr, Upwork, and Taskrabbit.
 Sites like Shopify also make it a lot easier to create e-commerce stores.

 Put yourself out there